 Three jihad attacks on US soil in six months should cost Attorney General Eric Holder and Homeland Security Secretary Janet Napolitano their jobs, says John Andrews in the May round of <em>Head On</em> TV debates.
 But Susan Barnes-Gelt dismisses the Times Square bomber as “an inept dissident” and condemns talk of jihad and sharia as “fear-mongering.”
 John on the right, Susan on the left, also go at it this month<!–more–> over offshore drilling, the Kagan Supreme Court nomination, school reform, and the McInnis-Hickenlooper race for governor. <em>Head On</em> has been a daily feature on Colorado Public Television since 1997.
 Here is the first of their five scripts for May:

+(Centennial Fellow) Here is a summary of key facts regarding the attack on Times Square in New York, with analysis provided at the end.
+The purpose is to provide the reader with an understanding of the situation based on a long-term analysis of the enemy, and an understanding of their operating procedures, doctrine, and strategic outlook.
 On May 1, 2010, at approximately 6:34pm, a gray 1993 Nissan Pathfinder was discovered unattended in front of 45th and Broadway, New York City, with smoke emanating from it.
 Alerted by a T-shirt vender, a mounted NYPD officer observed people running away from the area of the vehicle.
 The Officer evacuated the area and called the bomb squad.